oldj/node-font-list/README.md

   ]
 ```

-If the font name contains spaces, the name will be wrapped in double quotes, otherwise there will be no double quotes, for example: `'"Adobe Arabic"'`，`'Arial'`。
+If the font name contains spaces, the name will be wrapped in double quotes, otherwise there will be no double quotes, for example: `'"Adobe Arabic"'`, `'Arial'`.